 If you are trying to limit the size of the knife you are carrying for everyday activities, the Ranger fits the bill.
 It’s one of the smaller knives on the list and quality wise, there’s just nothing quite like owning a buck knife.
 This is a perfect knife for anyone with slightly smaller hands, or someone that just might want something smaller than the 110, without losing any of the reliability.

 The blade is a 3 inch 420HC steel clip blade.
-You'll also get a leather sheath with just like its big brother, the 110.
-It's another added perk for a folding knife that's a little more budget friendly.
+You’ll also get a leather sheath with just like its big brother, the 110.
+It’s another added perk for a folding knife that’s a little more budget friendly.
 If you are looking for a smaller knife, the Ranger is a fantastic choice for a compact model.
+Here’s a side-by-side size comparison of the two EDC knives.

 Small and compact, the Buck Knight is a great knife in a smaller stature.
 It’s perfect for carrying everyday around your house or cabin for basic uses.
 As typical, the Buck warranty is hard to beat and the Knight does a great job of keeping cost in check while not sacrificing the quality that Buck is known for.
 Keep in mind, this knife is a small knife and will fit in the palm of your hand.